glicksauce/calendar_app_client/README.md

 Need better schema to accomodate adding in multiple users:
 ![](/public/improved_schema.PNG)

+### Other Future Improvements to make
-integrate New York Times API to auto populate each date with front page headlines/photos of that date
+- Integrate New York Times API to auto populate each date with front page headlines/photos of that date